Rell is Living his Life Again

 Susan French, the nurse navigator who helped Rell’s family coordinate care, recalls seeing him walk into Children’s National later for a follow up appointment.
 “He was smiling from ear to ear,” she says, “and wanted to thank the pediatric intensive care unit staff and his 5th floor surgical team for saving his life.”

 “Rell’s miraculous recovery speaks to his courage, tenacity and loving family,” says Dr. Sanchez.
 “His story reminds me of why we do what we do.”

-Rell is now a home-schooled tenth grader with an impressive GPA.
-He’ll have more surgery to replace his missing skull bone and is considering a possible hearing-aid implant, but right now he’s focused on being a kid.
+Rell is now back in high school with an impressive GPA and focusing on being a kid.
 “Children’s National,” Rell says, “gave me the chance to live my life again.”